liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/applying-for-an-insolvency-practitioner-s-licence.md

 ---
-title: 'Applying for an Insolvency Practitioner''s Licence'
+title: Applying for an Insolvency Practitioner's Licence
 permalink: /information-for-insolvency-practitioners/applying-for-an-insolvency-practitioner-licence/
-breadcrumb: 'Applying for an Insolvency Practitioner''s Licence'
+breadcrumb: Applying for an Insolvency Practitioner's Licence
 ---
 **Applying for an Insolvency Practitioner's Licence**
 ---
 To be eligible to hold an insolvency practitioner’s licence, an applicant must fulfil the following criteria: